NapthaAI/naptha-sdk/README.md

 cp .env.example .env
 ```

-You will need to add a value to PRIVATE_KEY in .env.
-You can generate and output one to the commandline using ```naptha user``` (just copy and paste the value into the .env file).

 Choose whether you want to interact with a local Naptha node or a hosted Naptha node.
 For a local node, set ```NODE_URL=http://localhost:7001``` in the .env file.
 To use a hosted node, set ```NODE_URL=http://node.naptha.ai:7001``` or ```NODE_URL=http://node1.naptha.ai:7001```.

 ## Get Started

 ## Sign Up

-You can sign up for an account on the Naptha Hub using the commandline tool:
+You can sign up for an account on the Naptha Hub (and generate a public/private keypair) using the commandline tool:

 ```bash
 naptha signup